Skip to main content

 agent-dev Plugin

-Development tools for extending existing agents - skills, memory systems, git-backed state, a GitHub Issues development cycle, and long-running pipelines.
+Development tools for extending existing agents - skills, memory systems, git-backed state, a GitHub Issues development cycle, long-running pipelines, multi-agent orchestration, a shared canonical-data layer, and fleet analysis and migration.

 Why Every AI Agent Needs a GitHub Repo